5 Out of 10 Crucial Clauses for Setting Boundaries with Clients (Part 2)

 Read Part 1 for setting boundaries with clients in this blog post on the 5 Out of 10 Practical Clauses to Set Crucial Boundaries with Clients (Part 1).

 Do you need a contract with all the boundaries you need?
-Get my contract templates for your specific services on this page of my contract shop!
+Get my contract templates for your specific services in my contract shop!